 Watch the Nederlandse Reisopera perform the Act 3 finale from his L’Opera Seria, which blends lush vocal music with comedic moments.

-Historians have discovered that Mysliveček was intimate friends with both Wolfgang Amadeus Mozart and Mozart's father.
+Historians have discovered that Mysliveček was intimate friends with both Wolfgang Amadeus Mozart and his father, Leopold.
 Mysliveček is even said to have provided compositional models for Mozart’s symphonies and violin concertos.

 See if you can discern a resemblance to Mozart in Mysliveček’s Violin Concerto in D major.